-Eventually though, a man I'd never seen before entered my room, his associates in stead, sighed, and said,
+Eventually though, a man I'd never seen before entered my room, sighed, and said,

 "Nikhil, the good news is you're 17 and you have leukaemia...
 But the bad news is...
 You're 17 and you have leukaemia."
 I cried.
 For ages.

-The cliched feelings of devastation, shock, confusion, and fear were no less apt in describing my state.
+The cliched feelings of devastation, shock, confusion, and fear were no less apt in describing what i was going through.
 Confusion reigned supreme in the moment, giving way to anger in the next.
-But between these, interspersed constantly under the surface, was insurmountable devastation.
+But between these, interspersed constantly under the surface, was unsurmountable, complete and utter devastation.
 Everyone around me was either in their own void or trying to lift me out of my own.
 "Nikhil, you're strong."
 "You're brave."
 "You'll get through this!"

-But no matter what they said, the hollow tones of a voice echoing, "10 to 20%," rattled on in my mind.
+But no matter what they said, the hollow tones of a voice echoing, "10 to 20%," my 5 yearsurvival odds, rattled on in my mind.
 I was 17... and told I probably wouldn't live to see 21.
-What did they know what I was going through?
+HOW COULD THEY KNOW WHAT i WAS GOING THROUGH?

 I tried pulling myself out of it.
 In moments of clarity through the haze of tears and fear, I tried revving myself up.
 I watched Kobe Bryant basketball highlights, in the hope his sheer will and determination would pull me up.
-That soon melded into watching, remembering - being told by family and friends of these amazing individuals who'd climbed mountains without oxygen, who'd had limbs cut off, yet still completed triathlons, who'd surmounted inexorable odds and lived, no, Thrived despite that.
+That soon melded into me watching, remembering - being told by family and friends of these amazing individuals who'd climbed mountains without oxygen, who'd had limbs cut off, yet still completed triathlons, who'd surmounted inexorable odds and lived, no, THRIVED despite that.